elec327/elec327.github.io/lab3/index.md

   DCO) and LPM3 (when ACLK is set to use the VLO)?
 Note that when the DCO is on, LPM1 power will be dominated by the DCO/DC generator and performance will be more like LPM0.
   6. In VLO-driven mode for the ACLK, what frequencies are available for the WDT+ interrupt?
-  What code in the skeleton that sets the interrupt nominally at 4Hz?
+  What code in the skeleton that sets the interrupt nominally at ~1.5 Hz?
 Why do we describe the WDT+ interrupt rates as "nominal"?
   {: class="questions" start="3"}